 Not rectifying your credit report could have a number of damaging consequences with respect to borrowing later on in life.
 Not least among them is that it will make you appear risky to lenders.
-A favourable credit score, on the other hand, has a number of advantages aside from easier loan processing.
-You will be favoured among lenders with lower interest rates on future loans to finance your home or car.
-To help get your negative credit report rectified in the shortest time possible, we’ve devised a number of strategies for you to consider.
+Here are a few strategies you can consider to get your negative credit report rectified.

 Once you have paid off your loan in full, make sure you close the loan account.
 Closing your loan account depends on the type of loan, so you should immediately check with your bank or lending institution about the specific process.
 One way to check whether your loan account is indeed closed, is to wait for the status on your credit report after making the final payment.
 This is a very crucial step as there are numerous examples of people forgetting to cancel their credit cards only to later find that their old card has accrued some fines.
 These fines will increase overtime, due to compounding interest, till they are finally cleared.
 These non-paid dues will have a negative impact on your credit report.